vbadri911/News_Spread_Engine_TR_V2/README.md

 ```bash
 ```

 ### Step 00F: Fetch 3 days of news linked to output from `Step 00E` from Finnhub.io.
 Collect up to 10 artilces per stock with headlines.
-Save article count and headlines.
+Save article count and headlines `data/finnhub_news.json.`

 ```bash
 ```

+## Build Credit Spreads

+### Step 01: Stream bid/ask quotes from TastyTrade for output from `Step 00E`.
+Save mid-price, spread, and timestamp to `data/stock_prices.json.`